Country Profile: Gambia, The

 Government

-The Gambia operates as a presidential republic with a mixed legal system incorporating English common law, Islamic law, and customary law.
-The current president, Adama Barrow, has been in office since January 2022.
-The country has undergone significant political reforms and now has a unicameral National Assembly with 58 members.
+The Gambia is a presidential republic, with Banjul serving as the capital.
+The current president, Adama Barrow, won reelection in 2021.
+The legal system incorporates elements of English common law, Islamic law, and customary law.
+The country has a unicameral National Assembly with 58 seats.

 Military and Security